a787854/InSAR-on-Sentinel-1-TOPS-data/README.md

 It is suggested to use the GPUs with powerful double floating computing (compute capability>=3.0).
 Otherwise, the accuracy of coregistration is not guaranteed.
-To achieve a better performance, the driver mode of GPU should be set as TCC mode.
+To achieve a better performance, the driver mode of GPU should be set as TCC mode (in windows).
+For a Linux user, you do not need to care about the driver mode.
+You can go to [this project by Guido Lemoine ](https://github.com/glemoine62/InSAR-on-Sentinel-1-TOPS-data-POSIX)  to check the linux version of this code.

 Our testing platform: